Programs

 - Art-infused learning

-- Math + literacy tutoring
+- Literacy tutoring

-- 6-week summer program
+- 6 week all day summer program

-- Field trips
+- Fun Field trips

 - Social + emotional development